img

 • Society of the Cincinnati in the State of Massachusetts

-• Order of the Founders and Patriots of America (former Councilor General; former of Governor of the Washington, D.C.
+• Order of the Founders and Patriots of America (former Councilor General; former Governor of the Washington, D.C.
 Society)

 • General Society of Colonial Wars (former Deputy Governor General and Registrar of Washington, D.C.
 Society)